Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

 \subsection{Fits to observed weak lensing profiles}

 The left panel of Fig.\;\ref{fig:fits} shows fits to mean mass profiles determined from weak lensing (in comoving units) in the four cluster samples.
 The fits differ from the simulation profiles shown in Fig.\;\ref{fig:obs_profiles} at large $R$ due to projection effects---the simulation profiles are found using the 3D density profile in spherical shells.
-The fits all have a reduced $\chi^2$ of 1.03.
+The fits have a reduced $\chi^2$ of 1.09, 0.45, 0.71 and 0.5 for DLIS high, DLIS, SPIDERS and M2C respectively.
 The M2C sample has the largest amplitude, as it has the largest mean mass.
 It also has a slightly lower mean redshift than the SPIDERS sample.
 The DLIS sample has both the lowest mean mass and the highest mean redshift.
-Selection effects in the M2C meta-catalogue, leading to a larger fraction of dynamically relaxed clusters, may explain the excess signal at large radii.
 Resulting fit parameters are shown in Table\;\ref{tab:fits}, and the $68.3\%$ and $95.5\%$ error contours derived from the corresponding PMC chain are shown in Fig\;\ref{fig:corner}.
-The right panel of Fig.\;\ref{fig:fits} shows the logarithmic density profile from the fitting procedure with the splashback radius indicated.
-We make the simplifying assumption that the splashback radius is the point where the gradient of the density profile is steepest, though it has been shown these two features are not always equivalent \citep{Diemer3_Halo}.
+The right panel of Fig.\;\ref{fig:fits} shows the logarithmic gradient of the density profile from the fitting procedure with the splashback radius indicated.
+We make the simplifying assumption that the splashback radius, $r_{\rm sp},$ is the point where the gradient of the density profile is steepest, though it has been shown these two features are not always equivalent \citep{Diemer3_Halo}.

 From the best-fit density profile, we can derive $r_{200{\rm c}}$ and $M_{200{\rm c}}$ by locating the radius at which the average density within the halo,